08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

 ```

-* what is CAC?
-Customer Acquisition Cost.
-It is an indicator

-* what is CLTV?
-Customer Lifetime Value

-* what is MRR?
-Monthly Recurring Revenue

-* what is Churn? te – % of users who stop using the product

-* what is ARPU?
-Average Revenue Per User

-* what is ROI?
-Return on Investment

 * What is data analytics?
 Data analytics is the process of examining, cleaning, transforming, and modeling data to extract useful information, draw conclusions, and support decision-making.